dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/trust_dev_cert_linux.md

 To establish trust in [NSS databases](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/6/html/developer_guide/che-nsslib), the tool:

-* Searches the home directory for Firefox profiles.
+* Searches the home directory.
 * For each profiles found, adds an entry to the `nssdb` database.

-The home directories searched are `~/.pki/nssdb` and `~/snap/chromium/current/.pki/nssdb`.
+The home directories searched are:

+* Firefox profiles for Mozilla Firefox and Mozilla derived browsers.
+* `~/.pki/nssdb` and `~/snap/chromium/current/.pki/nssdb` for Chromium browsers.